KLFitter/KLFitter/doc/WhatIsKLF.md

 - Option `LikelihoodBase::kVetoNoFitLight`: Permutations in which a non-b-tagged jet is associated with a b-quark from the top-quark decay are removed from the fitting procedure.
-- Option `LikelihoodBase::kVetoNoFitBoth`: Permutations in which a either a b-tagged jet is associated with a light quark from the top-quark decay or a non-b-tagged jet is associated with a b-quark from the top-quark decay are removed from the fitting procedure.
+- Option `LikelihoodBase::kVetoNoFitBoth`: Permutations in which either a b-tagged jet is associated with a light quark from the top-quark decay or a non-b-tagged jet is associated with a b-quark from the top-quark decay are removed from the fitting procedure.